 The selection of tests, conditioning and special conditioning is left to the discretion of the Foundation's technical personnel.
 However, for certification testing, each of the specified tests shall be applied to at least one sample.
-Furthermore, it is expected that all testing will be conducted so as to exercise all the likely failure modes of the helmet.
+Furthermore, it is expected that every test series will be conducted so as to exercise all the likely failure modes of the helmet.